cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-workflows.md

 Workflows define a set of tasks that can be executed on a node or a group of nodes, and the execution order of these tasks, serially or in parallel.
 A task may be an operation (implemented by a plugin), but it may also be other actions, including arbitrary code.
 {%endsummary%}

 Workflows can be defined in a `workflows` section in the blueprint.
 This allows the user to execute different tasks on blueprint nodes, which can be very simple, e.g. performing a single operation on specific nodes, or more complex, such as coordinate the provisioning of different resources while handling their dependencies.
-For further reading please refer to the [Workflow Guide] (guide-workflows.html)
+For further reading please refer to the [Workflow Guide](guide-workflows.html)

 ## Workflows Declaration
 The workflows section is a dictionary in which each item represents a workflow.
 Mapping a workflow name to a workflow implementation in the blueprint is done in one of two ways: